martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

             }
 	} else ...
 ```
-If the function is primitive, the function `apply_in_underlying_javascript` carries
+If the callee function is primitive, the function `apply_in_underlying_javascript` carries
 out the application.
 If the function is compound, the body of the function
 is prepended to the continuation, which is thunkified with the current environment.
 The new environment with respect to which the body is evaluated is the result
 of extending the function's environment with a binding of the parameters (taken from
-the function value) to the arguments (taken from the operand stack).
+the function value) to the arguments (taken from the operand stack), both in reverse order.

 In order to provide bindings for predeclared names, the function `parse_and_evaluate`
-uses `the_global_environment` as its initial environment.
+uses `the_global_environment` from the previous post as its initial environment.
 ``` js
 function parse_and_evaluate(program) {
     return evaluate(make_block(parse(program)),
                     the_global_environment);
 }
 ```
-`the_global_environment` contains bindings of all predeclared
-functions to their respective `primitive` functions.
 The application of
 our example factorial function to 4
 ``` js
 parse_and_evaluate(`